usgn94/University-Admission-Prediction/README.md

 # University-Admission-Prediction

-Predicts the chance if admit into a particular university using GRE and TOEFL scores, SOP, LOR, research experinence and university rating in which the person whats to join
+Predicts the chance if admit into a particular university using GRE and TOEFL scores, SOP, LOR, research experience and university rating in which the person wants to join

 ## Prediction Models - Results